MasDennis/rajawali3d.org/src/content/getting-started/0.9/13-animation-classes/index.md

 NOTE: Rajawali's animation system has gone through a major overhaul and some classes have been removed completely.
 The documentation below has been updated to reflect the new animation system.

-Rajawali's animation classes resemble Android’s View animation classes but they’re not 100% the same.
+Rajawali's animation classes resemble Android's View animation classes but they're not 100% the same.
 They are now handled by the OpenGL thread in `RajawaliRenderer` and must be registered with the renderer in order to be updated.
 This makes the animations now thread safe, eliminating the cause of numerous animation related bugs.

-Here’s an overview:
+Here's an overview:
 * `Animation3DQueue`: a sequence of animations
 * `ColorAnimation3D`: animates the vertex color (including alpha) of a `BaseObject3D` instance
 * `EllipticalOrbitAnimation3D`: rotate an object around a specific point, optionally with eccentricity